hugoledoux/startinpy/paper/paper.md

 More format are possible through the use of other Python libraries, there are a few examples in the documentation.

-# Comparison with a few alternatives
+# Comparison with the main alternatives

-The tables below compare a few Python packages to startinpy.
+The two tables below compare startinpy to its main alternatives.

 The [Delaunator package](https://github.com/HakanSeven12/Delaunator-Python) is a pure Python port of a proven fast triangulator [written original in JavaScript](https://github.com/mapbox/delaunator).
 [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Delaunay.html)  is `scipy.spatial.Delaunay`, and SciPy-inc is the variation where an incremental algorithm is used.